joao-borrego/cripto/project/DNS/README.md

 	192.168.1.3;	# IdP
 };
 ```
-Now, configure the `options` block below, in order to enable listenning to the internal network and disable zone transfers.
+Now, configure the `options` block below, in order to enable listening to the internal network and disable zone transfers.
 The latter are used to replicate DNS databases across servers, which we will not require.
 ```
 options {